liuyax0818/tdesign-mobile-vue-starter-community/docs/pages/search.md

 # Search Page {#search}

-This page is a template for a common mobile scenario: the `Search Page`, entered from the search bar in the `Home Page` navigation bar.
+This page is the `Search Page`, entered from the search bar in the `Home Page` navigation bar.

 ## Page Design {#design-idea}